Configure Linux OpenConnect towards Clavister NetWall

 What is OpenConnect?

-OpenConnect is both a protocol and open source project for creating SSL VPN clients that are compatible with multiple types of remote SSL VPN servers.
-Such clients are compatible with the Clavister OneConnect Interface feature in Clavister cOS Core.
+OpenConnect is both a protocol and an open source project for creating SSL VPN clients that are compatible with multiple types of remote SSL VPN servers.
+Such clients are compatible with the Clavister OneConnect interface feature in Clavister cOS Core.
 More details about the protocol can be found at http://www.infradead.org/openconnect/.
-This guide covers how to connect using the CLI client included in the OpenConnect project.
+On Linux there are two clients: the command line client (the openconnect package) and the graphical client (the GNOME NetworkManager OpenConnect plugin).
+This guide covers both, and shows how the firewall confirms the user is logged in.

 Installing the OpenConnect client

 Install OpenConnect according to whether Linux or Unix is being used.
-Pre-compiled binaries are available for Debian, Ubuntu, Fedora.
-For other operating systems like NetBSD, FreeBSD and Solaris, it can be compiled from the source code or using NetBSD pkgsrc.
+Pre-compiled binaries are available for Debian, Ubuntu and Fedora.
+For other operating systems such as NetBSD, FreeBSD and Solaris, it can be compiled from the source code or using NetBSD pkgsrc.

 Connect to Clavister NetWall by typing openconnect https://hostname in a shell.